 Preparing for couples therapy can help you feel calm, ready, and present when you are in the session.
 Going into a therapy session can be overwhelming.
 You know you will be facing some tense discussions.
 Remember that you are not alone, you are facing this together.
 Here are some guidelines to how you can support yourself and your relationship before you even open the door.

 Renew Your Purpose

-Remind yourself why you are going to counseling.
+Remind yourself why you are going to couples or marriage counseling.
 You want a stronger relationship and a sense of safety and connection.
 If you have had previous sessions, identify one or two breakthroughs where either you or your partner were able to see or say something you hadn’t noticed before.
 Even small signs of progress mean that your relationship is growing and not stagnant.

 Don’t underestimate the calming and connecting power of a hug, kiss, holding hands, or a quick snuggle before walking in the waiting room.

 Clear Your Mind